-- Access to premium resources for writers – including ‘A Playwrights Guide To Cheap & Free Tickets’ and our first online course ‘Writing In Dialect: How To Listen, What To Write’ (both coming August 2017)
+- Access to premium resources for writers – including #WrAP – our January playwriting kickstart.
+Other resources in development include: ‘A Playwrights Guide To Cheap & Free Tickets’ and our first online course ‘Writing In Dialect: How To Listen, What To Write’ (coming soon)

 - Quarterly members meetups – connect with other writers for good advice and a fun night out